Candles are made out of wax. Candle poisoning occurs when someone swallows candle wax. This can happen by accident or on purpose.

 Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 For a POISON EMERGENCY call:1-800-222-1222ANYWHERE IN THE UNITED STATESThis national hotline number will let you talk to experts in poisoning.
 This ...

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 What to Expect at the Emergency Room

-A laxative may be given to help the wax move quickly through the gastrointestinal tract and prevent a bowel blockage.
+The person may receive a laxative to help the wax move quickly through the stomach and intestines.
+This will help prevent a bowel blockage.

-Because candle wax is considered nonpoisonous, recovery is very likely.
+Candle wax is considered nonpoisonous, and recovery is very likely.

 How well someone does depends on how much wax they swallowed and how quickly they receive treatment.
 The faster medical help is given, the better the chance for recovery.